 Dogs are pack animals by nature, so they feel safest and most secure in a pack of their own kind.
 Having their own space gives them a safe refuge where they can rest, relax, and sleep without fear of bullying or harassment from other dogs.
 This area should extend their crate and contain everything they need for comfort and safety.
 This means a soft, clean blanket or bed; an ample supply of food and water; toys if you like; a separate area to do their business; etc.

 Know The Stages Of Your Puppy’s Development

 One of the biggest pitfalls in puppy parenting is expecting too much from your pet before they’re developmentally ready to deliver.
-As such, you must learn the stages of your puppy’s growth so you know what to expect and how to manage its needs.
-The following are the developmental stages for a dog through age 6 months:
+As such, you must learn the stages of your puppy’s growth to know what to expect and how to manage its needs.
+The following are the developmental stages for a dog through age six months: